KiranHyd/MFLib/docs/index.rst

 Library Walkthrough with Examples
 =============================

-In this section we will focus on the basic usage and cover all the APIs which mftool offer.
+In this section we will focus on the basic usage and cover all the APIs which MFLib offer.
 Though I would encourage you to take a look at the code and unittests in case you want to further customize it.